 Life in the ELC is all about the children, their interests and their individual learning needs.
 Drawing from the best and latest Early Childhood educational philosophies and practices, the ELC’s play based programme encourages each child to become an active participant, deeply engaged in driving their own learning journey.
 Children are supported to pursue their own interests and explore new and stimulating experiences, whilst developing independence, resilience and confidence.

 Play is fun, but it is also serious learning.
 Our play based programme offers children the opportunity to engage in the world in real ways, through exploration and experimentation.
 Children learn how to make choices and respond to situations as competent human beings as they use their executive functions of making decisions and taking responsibility.

-Our ‘Wonder Wall’ highlights the children’s curious natures.
+In every part of our day the children’s curious natures are encouraged and fostered.
 Questions like “How do they make shaving cream?” or “Why are my shoes a different size to my thongs?” promote amazing individual investigations.
 Group brainstorming leads to other explorations such as “Why are dinosaurs different?” or “How does a rocket ship get into space?”
 Incorporating intentional and spontaneous experiences caters for a variety of learning styles and developmental abilities.
 A balance of free play, small and large group opportunities ensure that all children are involved and extended.